 Legumes: The vegetable family that includes beans, lentils, peas and peanuts, all of which provide plant-based protein.

-Nutritional Yeast: A type of deactivated yeast that’s used as a condiment or added to recipes to provide a cheese-like flavor.
+Nutritional yeast: A type of deactivated yeast that’s used as a condiment or added to recipes to provide a cheese-like flavor.
 Nutritional yeast does not leaven food.

 Seitan: A vegetarian replacement for meat, made from vital wheat gluten, the main protein from wheat.